PhoenixTales/phoenix-docs/story/characters.md

 ### Russel / Rotger

 We choose Rotger as his german equivalent, which is an old german name, nowadays most often spelled Roettger, with spelling variations like Ruder, Rodger, Rotheger, Rotoga, Reutter and *Russer*.

+### Snogu

+* To "snog" is slang and means as much as "to kiss" and to hold someone sexually.
+Based on this idea Snogu could be something like "Küsser", but "Snogger" would be a more fitting nickname in that case...
+What could Snogu mean?